Theme Aspect Argumentation Model for Handling Fallacies: Core constraints of theme aspect argumentation model

 Next, we observe two monotonicity constraints.
-Aspects of a given set of theme(s) should be still in a larger set of theme(s), which makes the first monotonicity constraint.
+Aspects of a given set of theme(s) should be still in a larger set of theme(s), which gives rise to the first monotonicity constraint.